gjorgjinac/foodis_pipeline/README.md

     - _irrelevant_candidates.csv_ - The subset of the sentences which contain at least one food-disease pair and express a _Hypothesis_, _Method_ or _Other_, and are discarded by the sentence relevance filter
     - _sentence_relevance_values.csv_ - Union of the _relevant_candidates.csv_, and _irrelevant_candidates.csv_, with an assigned binary indicator of whether each sentence was deemed to be relevant or not, by the sentence relevance filter component
 - Outputs of the **Relation classification** component:
-    - _extractors_applied.csv_ - The relevant sentences, with assigned predictions of each of the
+    - _extractors_applied.csv_ - The relevant sentences, with assigned predictions of each of the 8 classifiers which detect the _cause_ or _treat_ relation
+    - _cause_relations.csv_, _treat_relations.csv_ - The final extracted relations